papito/ballot/README.md

   * HTTP_PORT - dictates which port the application will run on.
   * HTTP_HOST - used to correctly display the session URL (does not affect the behavior).
-  * REDIS_URL - Redis URL (as in `localhost:6379`).
+  * REDIS_URL - Redis URL.
 Otherwise will connect to Docker Redis on the default port.
   * ENV - context environment. `test`, `development`, or `production`.
 You can ignore this.